swiftlang/swiftly/README.md

 ### Specifying a snapshot toolchain

-The canonical name for a snapshot toolchain in swiftly's command interface is the following:
+The canonical name for a snapshot toolchain in Swiftly's command interface is the following:

 ```
 <branch>-snapshot-YYYY-MM-DD
 ```

-However, swiftly also accepts the snapshot toolchain filenames from the downloads provided by swift.org.
+However, Swiftly also accepts the snapshot toolchain filenames from the downloads provided by swift.org.
 For example:

 ```
 swift-DEVELOPMENT-SNAPSHOT-2022-09-10-a